Get the latest on the Coronavirus outbreak for the military community on Military OneSource.

-In step one, you see that you must have a microchip implanted in your pet.
+You see that you must have a microchip implanted in your pet.
 The microchip implanted in your pet must be a 13-digit encoded chip.
 Many widely available microchips in the US do not meet the UK requirement, so have your chip checked by your vet before you assume it is acceptable.

-In step six, you prepare your pet for shipping.
-It is important to mention that contacting the airline you will be flying on about a month out is of the utmost importance.
+While you prepare your pet for shipping, it is important to mention that contacting the airline you will be flying on about a month out is of the utmost importance.
 There tend to be very limited spaces for animals and there is typically a date when spaces are available for you to book your animal for the flight.
 TMO will not arrange the shipment of your pets for you.
 Communicating with the airline about when and where to drop the animals off is important as well, as the cargo areas that will accept pets for international shipping varies from airline to airline.
 With that said, pay close attention to the DEFRA website's pet travel scheme as there are only a few places that your pets may originate from in the US.
 Working with the airline and TMO together to sync everything up will make this process much smoother for your family.
 Be prepared to do most of the coordination yourself.

 There are also other considerations like the breed of the animal and the time of year you plan on flying that may affect, or even prevent you from bringing your animal via commercial carrier all together.
 Once you have worked out those details, you must make sure your pet's carrier is of the appropriate size for your pet.
 Your pet must be able to stand in the carrier without their ears touching the top, or it will be considered too small.
 The carrier must also be fastened together with metal hardware to keep it from coming apart, i.e. nuts and bolts.
 Some cheaper carriers lock with plastic tabs, and are not acceptable for airline transport.
 Finally, the carrier must be outfitted with a food and water dish that can be accessed by the airline without opening the door.
 Fastening it to the door with zip ties is acceptable.